PallaviArora1010/Foodoholic/README.md

 # Foodoholic
-Foodoholic is a restaurant website.
+Foodoholic is a responsive restaurant website.

 Our menu contains 6 categories for the customer to order from.
 They can also reserve a table with us through the website or on the phone.